FaintWhisper/MediaKeys/README.md

 * v1.
 Initial release.
 * v2.
 Consolidated to a single script/executable.
 Added ability to adjust PreClickDelay, PostClickDelay and Step with hotkeys.
 Updated documentation.
+* v3.
+First release under new username WeedCandy (WeedRapist is a bit too edgy, sorry).

 # License